witsgroup-1/campus-infrastructure-management-docs/docs/Testing.md

 **Conclusion**

 These unit tests ensure that key functions in `book-venue.js` are working correctly by simulating various scenarios, such as successful and failed API calls, different user roles, and venue rendering in the DOM.
 Mocking Firebase and global functions allows us to isolate the functionality of the code and focus on testing its logic without interacting with external services.

+### Maintenance Tests
+### Unit tests for Maintenance
+Two copies of the maintenance frontend where made so we could standerdise the urls to the local url and not work with the production url.
+#### Testing Maintenance Reports
+We were testing the Maintenance Request Form where we mocked the structure of the html and the fetch request.
+The test mimics the DOMContentLoaded and the general structure of the form.
+- Unit test 1: Submits the form correctly. -> Mocks the data and checks if the form has been posted via fetch request when the form is submitted.
+- Unit test 2: Displays an alert if venue is not selected correctly. -> The test mocks the html data and creates a DOM content loaded event.
+We simulate an empty input for venues and we spy on an alert to see if it tells us to "Please select a valid venue from the dropdown".
+We expect the venue input field to be reset.
+- Unit test 3: updateVenueDropdown should populate and show dropdown ->
+- Unit test 4: clearVenueDropdown should clear the dropdown -> Overall 63% coverage of this file.
+It is not full coverage as the authentication is tested with other files and some of the integration tests actiually cover these smaller aspects of the code to do with the venue dropdown.
+#### Testing Maintenance Logs
+We were testing the different functions of the maintenance logs where we mocked the DOM methods, the fetch request and the input data.
+- Unit test 1: Fetches maintenance requests and displays them -> it mocks the DOM and the fetch request then checks if the content is appended to our mocked UI.
+- Unit test 2: Displays requests for desktop -> using mock data and one of the mocked UI elements, it check if it has displayed the data in the correct desktop format.
+- Unit test 3: Displays initial request for mobile and handles Show More button -> using mock data and one of the mocked UI elements, it check if it has displayed the data in the correct mobile format and then checks if the show more click has worked and more data is displayed.
+- Unit test 4: Creates request block -> tests that the function to create the test block with the correct value displayed like "Venue: Room 1" in the resulting html.
+- Unit test 5: Opens popup with correct content -> tests that when opening the popup, the resulting html contains the correct input text.
+- Unit test 6: Saves changes and updates request -> tests that the mocked fetch request for the post method is successful and that the popup becomes hidded after saving the changes that we posted.
+- Unit test 7: Closes popup -> tests that the popup closes when we click close.
+We are testing the staff users function works
+- Unit test 1: Fetches staff members and populates dropdown when input is provided -> Fetches the staff members (those who arent lecturers, tutors and students) via a search of 'Jo' (our mock data).
+It poulates the dropdown and we verify this.
+- Unit test 2: Clears and hides dropdown when no query is provided.
+So provide a empty query in the input field, start the event and expect a clear dropdown that is hidden.
+- Unit test 3: Check if the code handles an API error gracefully for the staff search. -> Mock the failed API response, then check if the dropdown is hidded and cleared.
+- Unit test 4: Handles staff selection from dropdown. -> So we call the setupStaffSearch(apiKey) function to set up the search.
+Then we populate the dropdown.
+We simulate the click of an option (we set it to the second option as the 1st option is a default) and then verify the input value is updated and the dropdown is hidden.

+Overall 89% coverage of this file - the left our lines of coverage were .
+1. **Error Scenarios**: Some error paths might not be fully covered, especially for network or unexpected errors.
+2. **Environment Variables**: The `apiKey` constant isn't tested, as it's typically an environment variable.
+3. **Mocking the API response**: We mock the fetch reqeuests.

+### Integration Testing for Maintenance
+Using playwright we did ingtegration testing as it would go into the browser and test the code from there.

+#### Testing Maintenance Reports
+Testing the dropdown integration:
+- Get some mock data and test that the dropdown should populate the dropdown when the venue data loads.
+We expect to see the mock room names ro appear
+- Check if a venue is selected, it updates the input field.
+So we populate the dropdown, mock the click and then we expect the input field to update with our choice.
+- Clear the dropdown when  the clearVenueDropdown function is called.
+We populate the dropdown and see if it clears once we call the function.
+Testing maintenance logs dropdown:
+-

 ### Booking-Details Unit Tests